THE DISCOMFORT OF EVENING by Marieke Lucas Rijneveld

 Written by 28 year old Dutch literary sensation, Marieke Lucas Rijneveld, her first novel is already a best seller here in the Netherlands.
 Originally published in 2018, it has been translated into English by British literary translator, Michele Hutchison.
-The novel was short-listed for the International Booker Prize earlier this year.
-The winning novel will be announced next month and comes with a £50,000 prize, shared between author and translator.
+The book was this week awarded the International Booker Prize.
+The £50,000 prize is shared between the author and translator.

 Mariike Rijneveld was born in Nieuwendijk in the Netherlands.
 She grew up and still lives and works on a dairy farm.
 The young Dutch literary star, who grew up in a strict Reformed Protestant farming family, identifies as non-binary and uses the pronouns ‘they’ and ‘us’, when referring to herself.
 Her novel delves into some of the discomfort she experienced growing up in this environment.
 The discomfort was exacerbated after the death of her 12 year old brother in an ice-skating accident.
 The original title of the novel, De avond is ongemak may be translated directly from Dutch as ‘the evening is uncomfortable, inconvenient, even awkward’.
 The Dutch word, ‘ongemak’ incorporates all of these and gives a flavour of the poetic language of the novel.